google/WebFundamentals/src/content/en/updates/2019/07/image-support-for-async-clipboard.md

 ## Recap of the Asynchronous Clipboard API {: #recap }

 Before describing image support, I want to review how the Asynchronous Clipboard API works.
-Feel free to [skip ahead](#images) if you're already comforntable using the API.ß
+Feel free to [skip ahead](#images) if you're already comfortable using the API.

 ### Copy: writing text to the clipboard {: #copy-text }